Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson.md

     return root_1, root_2
 ```
-Notice how this code is easier to read and easier to understand (if still somewhat opaque).
-Notice that there are several kinds of changes in this version.
-For one, spaces are used around the operators, which generally makes code easier to read; this is a kind of *formatting convention*.
-In addition, the variable names are much longer and are more descriptive, which make it easier for reader to infer the meaning of the code; this is a kind of *style convention*.
+Notice how this code is easier to read and understand (if still somewhat opaque).
+This is due to several formatting and style changes.
+For one, spaces are used around the operators and the single long line has been broken into four separate lines, each of which does one specific thing.
+These changes generally makes code easier to read; they are a kind of *formatting convention*.
+In addition, the variable names are much longer and are more descriptive, which make it easier for reader to infer the meaning and intent the code; this is a kind of *style convention*.

 In this lesson, we'll discuss both formatting and style conventions, as well as tools to automatically format code and check that is complies with our style conventions.